RenderKit/ospray/README.md

     be used to read opaque data)
 -   if source and destination memory overlaps (aliasing), then behaviour is undefined
--   exept if source and destination regions are identical (including matching strides), which can be used by application to mark that region as dirty (instead of the whole `OSPData`)
+-   except if source and destination regions are identical (including matching strides), which can be used by application to mark that region as dirty (instead of the whole `OSPData`)